※The open call programme is currently not accepting applications.

 This program invites ceramic artists from Japan and overseas for a residency of approximately two months.
 For details on eligibility and facilities, please refer to 2025 application details.
 Please note that the program details are subject to change.

 This program invites distinguished craft artists based in Japan and overseas.
-In collaboration with the Mashiko Museum of Ceramics' exhibition programme, special exhibitions and events may be held.
+In collaboration with the Mashiko Museum of Ceramic Art exhibition programme, special exhibitions and events may be held.

 3021 Mashiko, Mashiko-machi